Miami J Cervical Neck Collar

 A. It depends on how much wear and tear the patient is putting on the collar.
 As soon as they start to show wear a new set of pads should be used.

 A. Do not use bleach or harsh chemicals.
-Mild soap and water should be sufficient.
+Mild soap and water should be enough.
 The collar was designed using materials that are easy to clean.